Fort Monroe: World War I

 During World War I, Fort Monroe and Fort Wool were used to protect Hampton Roads and the important inland military and civilian resources of the Chesapeake Bay area as part of the Coast Defenses of Chesapeake Bay.
 The fort installed the first anti-submarine net in America in February 1917 stretching to Fort Wool.
 This barrier helped protect the entrance to Hampton Roads during the first World War.
 Although many guns were removed from coast defenses in World War I for potential service as field guns and railway artillery, this did not happen with most weapons at Fort Monroe due to its strategic importance.
 However, eight mortars were removed from Battery Anderson-Ruggles for potential overseas service and to improve the rate of fire of the remaining weapons; five of the removed mortars became railway artillery in France; it is unclear if they were used in action.
 Battery Montgomery's pair of pedestal-mounted 6 in guns were relocated to a temporary battery at Cape Henry in 1917; they were replaced with weapons of the same type in February 1919.
-Fort Monroe also served as an important as a mobilization and training center.
+Fort Monroe also served as an important mobilization and training center.
 Units from the Coast Artillery Corps operated heavy artillery and railway guns on the Western Front.
 In 1918 Camp Eustis (now Fort Eustis) was established near Newport News as a coast artillery replacement center to relieve overcrowding at Fort Monroe.
 During World War I the authorized strength of the Coast Defenses of Chesapeake Bay was 17 companies, including five from the Virginia National Guard.